pranavkirtani/typescriptframework/README.md

-# typescriptframework
+# Typescriptframework
 framework to be used for node.js and angular apps

 # Welcome to typescript framework by pranav kirtani

 ## Directory structure

-All you code goes in `src` folder .typescript compiles it and turns it into js and puts it in `dist` folder
+All you code goes in `src` folder .Typescript compiles it and turns it into js and puts it in `dist` folder

-the `dist` folder can then be shared with customers.
+The `dist` folder can then be shared with customers.

 ## Pre-requisites